2. MATERIAL ACCOUNTING POLICIES

 2.2 Property, plant and equipment

-Property, plant and equipment are stated at historical cost less accumulated depreciation.
+Property, plant and equipment are stated at historical cost less accumulated depreciation and accumulated impairment losses if any.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.

-Subsequent costs are included in the asset’s carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
-The carrying amount of any component accounted for as a separate asset is derecognized when replaced.
-All other repairs and maintenance are recognized in profit or loss during the reporting period, in which they are incurred.
+Subsequent costs are included in the asset’s carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
+The carrying amount of any component accounted for as a separate asset is derecognised when replaced.
+All other repairs and maintenance are recognised in profit or loss during the reporting period, in which they are incurred.

 Depreciation methods, estimated useful lives and residual value